-The Bergen County Academies Global Education Initiative seeks to prepare students for success in a global economy and workforce; to provide students with an opportunity to interact with their peers in a global environment; to engender increased respect for values and traditions other than one's own; and to give students real-world exposure to, and experience with, students from another part of the world.
-The following is a sampling of past and future projects of the BCA Global Education Initiative.
+The Bergen County Academies Global Studies Initiative seeks to prepare students for success in a global economy and workforce; to provide students with an opportunity to interact with their peers in a global environment; to engender increased respect for values and traditions other than one's own; and to give students real-world exposure to, and experience with, students from another part of the world.
+The following is a sampling of past and future projects of the BCA Global Studies Initiative.

-BCA Global Programs in the 2015-2016 School Year
+BCA Global Programs in the 2022-2023 School Year

 Greece is the birthplace of Western Philosophy and democracy, its influence on Ancient Rome as well as modern nations is profound, thus making it the perfect destination for BCA's first humanities-based Global Studies program.
 As the origin of Western Civilization and thought, Greece provides an insight to many of the ideas and culture that are the foundation to American and Western European thought.
 Students experienced sites within Athens such as the Parthenon that has stood upon the Acropolis for millennia while also encountering and discovering the modern Greek experience.
 The foundation of the program was sustained through our partner school, Pierce - The American College of Greece, which holds a climate of harmonious co-existence and mutual respect between students and teachers.
 The school has academic departments in line with the standards of the American education system which allowed for our students to bond academically as well as socially.

 London, AMST focused on medical teachings throughout the centuries and explored the exciting culture of the United Kingdom.
 BCA students were able to learn up-close and personal about the achievements in medicine pioneered in the UK by visiting National Health Service (NHS), University College London (UCL), and the Wellcome Collection Medical Museum.
 A highlight was also touring the oldest English-speaking university in the world, Oxford University.